Relaxing at the Weekend With Kids In the house

 One of the realities of parenting life is that Friday and Saturday nights tend to be largely the same as all the other nights.
 You might stay up a little later, you might have a glass of wine, but in the end you’re probably just sitting on the sofa watching TV again.

 Try doing something to make Friday or Saturday evenings a bit different from every other night of the week, even if you’re not going anywhere.
-This is especially important during the pandemic when going out for a date night feels like a distant memory.
-Take turns cooking something new, order takeaway from somewhere you’ve been wanting to try, set up a video call with friends, do a virtual activity together, or try one of these at-home date night ideas.
+Take turns cooking something new, order takeaway from somewhere different, or try one of these at-home date night ideas.

 Make the Most of Family Weekend Time